semplice/project-breathe/README.md

 Project Breathe
 ===============

-Project Breathe is a project to keep track of the speed-related improvements in Semplice 6 and later.
+Project Breathe is a project to keep track of the speed and usability related improvements in Semplice 6 and later.

 What you mean with 'speed'?
 ---------------------------